David Barker

 Cinematexas International Short Film Festival, founded by Athina Rachel

-Tsangari, (which was called ‘the most inspiring and significant film festival
+Tsangari, (called ‘the most inspiring and significant film festival

 in the country’ by IndieWIRE during his tenure), and co-founder of Noon